allenai/s2orc/README.md

 The Semantic Scholar Graph of References in Context (GORC) dataset is a literature graph of 81.0M academic publications and 380.5M citation edges.
 Full text and citation contexts are available for 8.1M papers.
 Abstracts are available for 73.4M papers.

-The dataset can be downloaded from the S3 requester pays bucket `s3://ai2-s2-gorc-release/`.
+The dataset can be downloaded from the S3 bucket `s3://ai2-s2-gorc-release/`.
-The manifest file `s3://ai2-s2-gorc-release/s2-gorc-manifest.json` lists all available files available for download.
+The manifest file `s3://ai2-s2-gorc-release/20190928/manifest.json` lists all available files available for download.
-The full corpus consists of 10000 files, and is around 870GB.
+The full corpus consists of 10000 files, and is around 870GB uncompressed and 200G compressed.

-WARNING: At current S3 transfer costs, downloading all of GORC should cost around 20USD.

 Example code located in `examples/` uses the boto3 library to access AWS S3, more documentation [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/s3-examples.html).